nusdbsystem/singa-docs/content/markdown/downloads.md

 **Disclaimer**

-Apache SINGA is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the name of Apache Incubator sponsor.
+Apache SINGA is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the name of Apache Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation